IGI Global: eEditorial Discovery®

 • Gauge their interest in publishing within the journal.

 • Clearly outline the fact that just because they are a reviewer for the journal does not guarantee publication.
-Make sure that they also understand that the paper will undergo a formal double-blind peer review process.
+Make sure that they also understand that the paper will undergo a formal double-anonymized peer review process.

 • Call for Papers